cvnoort/haddock3/docs/CNS.md

 ## 1 Download CNS

 Downloading CNS requires a license, which academic users can [request for free](http://cns-online.org/cns_request/).
 You will be sent a password for the download via e-mail.
-Using the link provided in the same e-mail, download CNS ("Source installer (compilation required on your system)") to the directory in which you want to install it (for example `software`).
+Using the link provided in the same e-mail, download CNS ("Source installer (compilation required on your system)") to the directory in which you want to install it (e.g. `software`).
 Navigate to this directory, then uncompress and extract the archive:

 ```bash
 cd ~/software/